 I decided to put my suspicion to the test and stopped taking soy milk.
-I also used SkinLYcious Anti-Acne Bundle to control my acne outbreak.
+I also used Skinlycious products to control my acne outbreak.
 True to my suspicions, my acne cleared up!
 Thereafter, throughout my pregnancy, I did not have any major outbreaks.
 From then on, I avoided soy milk and even soy products.
 Thereafter, I became more conscious about my outbreaks and food intake to see if there’s any co-relation.
-I also discovered that durians and spicy, greasy food are my ane triggers too.
+I also discovered that durians and spicy, greasy food are my acne triggers too.

 However, I believe that everybody’s trigger is possibly different.
 I do not think that everyone’s acne can be affected by diet.
 Even so, every individual might possibly have different triggers.
-If you suspect that diet is causing your acne outbreak, try our Elimination Methodology.
-Do this with only one ’trigger’ food at a time
+If you suspect that diet is causing your acne breakout, try our Elimination Methodology.
+Do this with only one “trigger” food at a time.